aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `*` means a list) and a value expression.
 This represents statements like `x = y = 2+3`, with `x` and `y` as targets.
-Python uses a tool to generate all of the AST classes from these declarations---it's another tiny compiler of a sort---though we're using them just as documentation.
+Python uses a tool to generate all of the AST classes from these declarations---it's another tiny compiler of a sort---though to us they're just documentation.
 (In some of the cases, like `Call`, full Python includes more fields which I've left out.)

     # in tailbiter.py:
     import ast, collections, dis, types, sys